simplenetes-io/simplenetes/doc/INSTALLING.md

 There are three main components of Simplenetes which need to be installed:

-    1. The Management Tool, called `snt`
+    1. The Management Tool, called `sns`
     2. The Pod compiler, called `podc`
-    3. The Daemon, called `sntd`
+    3. The Daemon, called `simplenetesd`

-To manage a cluster, at least the `snt` tool needs to be installed.
+To manage a cluster, at least the `snt` tool needs to be installed on your laptop.
 If managing the cluster also means compiling pods to create new releases then also `podc` needs to be installed.
-The Daemon `(sntd)` should always installed on all hosts in your cluster.
+The Daemon `(simplenetesd)` should always installed on all hosts in your cluster.
 It can also be installed locally on your laptop to simulate working on a cluster.

 ## Prerequisites
-To run pods you will need `podman version>=1.8.1` installed and `slirp4netns` to run pods as rootless.
-To install Podman and slirp4netns please refer to your distributions package manager.
+To run pods locally you will need `podman version>=1.8.1` installed and `slirp4netns` to run pods as rootless.
+To install Podman and slirp4netns please refer to your distributions package manager, it's usually not more complicated than `sudo pacman -S podman`.

+Since Podman being root-less we want to allow non-root users to bind ports from 80 and upwards.
+This row should be put into 1/etc/sysctl.conf`:
+`net.ipv4.ip_unprivileged_port_start=80`

 ## Installing `snt`
 `snt` is a standalone executable, written in Posix complaint shell script and will run anywhere there is Bash/Dash/Ash installed.